aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-When using such a spec variable, a type parameter need to be provided, as in `some_generic_var<u64>`
+When using such a spec variable, a type parameter must be provided, as in `some_generic_var<u64>`.
-.
 Effectively, a generic spec variable is like a family of variables indexed by types.

 ## Schemas

 Schemas are a means for structuring specifications by grouping properties together.
 Semantically,
-they are just syntactic sugar which expand to conditions on functions, structs, or modules.
+they are just syntactic sugar that expand to conditions on functions, structs, or modules.

 ### Basic Schema Usage